dataquestio/project-walkthroughs/bitcoin_price/README.md

 File overview:

 * `prediction.ipynb` - a Jupyter notebook that contains the code to predict Bitcoin prices
-* `sentiment.ipynb` - a Jupyter notebook that creates our wikipedia edit dataset
+* `sentiment.ipynb` - a Jupyter notebook that creates our wikipedia edit dataset.

 # Local Setup